 - 1 garlic clove, chopped

-- 1 (6 oz) russet potato, peeled and diced
+- 1 6 oz russet potato, peeled and diced small

-- 1 chicken bouillon cube (or Vegetable Better than Bouillon)
+- 1 chicken or veggie bouillon cube, or 1 teaspoon Better than Bouillon

 - 2 tablespoons chopped fresh cilantro, divided

 - 1 teaspoon kosher salt, or more to taste

 - 3 oz crumbled queso fresco or cotija cheese, about 6 tbsp, or more to taste